Create datasets in Postman

 Data source types

 You can add multiple data sources to a dataset.
-The following data source types are available: local file, remote URL, MySQL database, and PostgreSQL database.
+The following data source types are available: data file (locally or in the Postman cloud), MySQL database, and PostgreSQL database.

 Local file

-You can select a CSV or JSON file from your local machine or create a new file in Postman.
+You can select a CSV or JSON file from your local machine.

 To select an existing file, do the following: